Why I put my skin on a liquid diet… Daniela Morosini Beauty Writer

 I’m not immune to the evocative power of opening a luxurious jar of moisturiser.

+The heft of the lid as you unscrew it, the pleasing peek of cream inside, the veritable ‘slurp’ with which your skin drinks it up… It’s a sensation so satisfying, only sinking into a hot bath after a long day really measures up.
 Yet two years ago, I decided to turn my back on them altogether.
 For two years, I’ve shunned creams and lotions, and focussed entirely on products with the viscosity of olive oil, at a push.
 There wasn’t really any one thunderclap moment that made me want to do this – it was more a slow realisation that serums could do everything my favourite creams could do better, faster and without the sticky-face feeling.

 First up; the science.

+Serums have the same active ingredients you’re used to seeing in skincare, but often a much smaller molecular weight, meaning they penetrate the skin deeper for a more potent effect.
+No sitting on the surface here; they sink in quickly and easily and get straight to work.
 Then there’s the formulation benefits of such a skimpy texture.
 By keeping it as a light liquid and not needing to bulk it up to a creamier feel, there’s less ‘filler’ in serums, and the ingredients are that bit more potent for it.
 In the palm of your hand, you can mix a cocktail of serums that has an incredibly efficacy profile, and is totally targeted to your skin’s needs.

 I love being able to layer products.